Document type: Conceptual foundation

 The Selection Principle

-This is a fundamental shift from search engine behavior.
+This eligibility determination is the layer Deeprank addresses.
 Search engines rank by relevance and authority, producing lists for humans to evaluate.
 AI systems select by fit, producing answers for humans to act on.
+The selection step precedes any ranking that may follow.

 Search vs Selection